C1 Espresso: History

 C1 Espresso was opened in 1996 in Christchurch by Sam and Fleur Crofskey.

 The 2011 Christchurch earthquake on 22 February forced C1 Espresso to close.
 The eatery later moved across the road, to the former High Street Post Office and was officially reopened on 9 November 2012 by Canterbury Earthquake Recovery Minister Gerry Brownlee, making it one of the first central city businesses to open after the earthquakes.
-The new building increased its capacity from about 250 to 350 people, and has a rooftop garden, beehives and solar panels.
-The new eatery focused more on sustainability.

 After seeing pneumatic tubes in an episode of the cartoon Futurama, Crofskey decided to use them in the café, and they started using them to transport dockets to the kitchen.
 After Crofskey felt that this was not enough, the eatery started placing pneumatic tubes around the ceiling to deliver food to tables in 2013 and 2014.

 In 2019 C1 Espresso was inducted into the Restaurant Association's Hall of Fame.

-In November 2020 former employees accused the eatery of bullying, not allowing and discouraging breaks and sick days, and asking inappropriate questions.
+In November 2020 former employees accused Crofskey of bullying, not allowing and discouraging breaks and sick days, and asking inappropriate questions.
 Crofskey denied these claims.
 The employees and a petition of 1500 signatures called for the eatery to be removed from the Hall of Fame, and the Restaurant Association started investigating the case.
 A Facebook group named "C1 Boycott and Protest Group" was created by a former employee, and gathered over 4,000 members.
 Crofskey later temporarily stepped down for a "long break", "to reflect on the conversations of the past week".
 All of C1 Espresso's social media pages were soon deleted.

-In January 2021 employee Dale Palea'ae and her fiancé Nick Annear bought C1 Espresso from Crofskey after Crofskey asked them if they wanted to buy it.
+In January 2021 employee Dale Palea'ae and her fiancé Nick Annear bought C1 Espresso from Crofskey.